Chris Taylor Preview, Player Props: Dodgers vs. Giants

 Chris Taylor At The Plate

-- In 12.6% of his games this season, he has hit a long ball, and 4% of his trips to the dish.
+- In 12.5% of his games this season, he has homered, and 3.9% of his trips to the dish.

-- In 30.6% of his games this year, Taylor has driven in at least one run.
-In 14 of those games (12.6%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in four contests.
+- In 34 games this year (30.4%), Taylor has picked up an RBI, and in 14 of those games (12.5%) he had two or more.
+He has also driven in three or more of his team's runs in four contests.

-- In 40 of 111 games this year, he has scored, and eight of those games included multiple runs.
+- He has scored in 35.7% of his games this year, with more than one run scored in 7.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.